 The Post Atomic Horror podcast is a weekly endeavor by Ron “AAlgar” Watt and Matt Rowbotham.
 It is a discussion of Star Trek, by way of reviewing all the episodes and movies in rough chronological order.
 Beginning with the original (1966-1969) series, continuing through the animated series and first six movies, as well as the 2009 reboot; on through The Next Generation, Deep Space Nine, Voyager and finally Enterprise, The Post Atomic Horror podcast is apparently committing its hosts to something like seven years worth of content, two episodes at a time.

-In the first three years of its existence, PAH covered nearly 300 episodes and twelve movies in 200 podcasts.
+In the first four years of its existence, PAH has covered over 400 episodes and twelve movies in 200 podcasts.
 In mid-2014, they officially passed the halfway point of all Star Trek.
 They have also released a number of “supplemental” episodes featuring extended discussions on various Trek-related topics.
-In late 2012 and again in late 2013, PAH orchestrated a handful of “crossover” episodes with its sister show, Drunken Time Travel, a Doctor Who podcast hosted by Gav Brown and Gav Drury.
+Since 2012, PAH has orchestrated annual “crossover” episodes with its sister show, Drunken Time Travel, a Doctor Who podcast hosted by Gav Brown and Gav Drury.

 About the Hosts

 Ron “AAlgar” Watt and Matt Rowbotham have been working as a writing/performing duo since 2006.
 They began working together on a weekly webcomic, which ran for three years.
-In 2009, they launched the Sarcastic Voyage podcast, a comedy variety show featuring sketches, extended host segments and other original material.
-SV has surpassed the 150 episode landmark and is expected to continue for a considerable length of time.
+In 2009, they launched the Sarcastic Voyage podcast, a showcase of comedy sketches, serials and the occasional long-form radio play.
 In 2010, they began the Post Atomic Horror podcast.

 On his own, AAlgar has produced a series of comedic reviews of the 80s Transformers cartoon (100 in total), which have received a modest following on YouTube.
 He has since moved on to reviews of GI Joe.
 AAl currently hosts the interview podcast More Bits as well.
 He has also collaborated with Mark Darin of Telltale Games (then the head of Pinhead Games) on three acclaimed point-and-click adventure games.
 Brain Hotel, which he both wrote and directed, received over 500,000 downloads worldwide and received acclaim from, among others, PC Gamer UK magazine.